stevebillings/a/README.md

 in Java on Spring Boot, Spring Data REST, and Spring Data JPA (Hibernate).
 Please refer to the more complete description [above](#dataservice).

-Most of the code I worked on while at Synopsys is open source in github.
+Most of the code I worked on while at Synopsys was written in Java on Spring Boot, and much of it is open source in github.
 Here are some examples of that work.

 ### New code